 If the object is an instance of Reference or Referenceable, its corresponding object factory can be located using information in Reference.
 The getFactoryClassName() method retrieves the name of the factory class that implements the ObjectFactory interface.
-This factory must implement the ObjectFactory interface and have a public constructor that takes no arguments. getFactoryClassLocation() retrieves the location of the class implementation for the factory.
+This factory must implement the ObjectFactory interface and have a public null constructor. getFactoryClassLocation() retrieves the location of the class implementation for the factory.
 This will typically be a URL of the factory's class file.